Research

 Gender and Conflict

-Ethnic and Gender Hierarchies in the Crucible of War with Kyle Beardsley, Chong Chen and Katie Webster
+Ethnic and Gender Hierarchies in the Crucible of Warwith Katie Webster, Chong Chen, and Kyle Beardsley, International Studies Quarterly (2020)

 Recent scholarship shows war can catalyze reforms related to gender power imbalances, but what about reforms related to ethnic inequalities?
 While war can disrupt the political, social and economic institutions at the root of ethnic hierarchy—just as it can shake up the institutions at the root of gender hierarchy—war is also prone to have either a reinforcing effect or a pendulum effect.
 Our project uses data from the Varieties of Democracy project to examine specific manifestations of changes in gender and ethnic civil-liberty equality (1900–2015).
 Interstate war, but not intrastate war, tends to be followed by gains in ethnic civil-liberty equality, and intrastate war tends to be followed by long-term gains in gender civil-liberty equality.
 Wars with government losses are prone to lead to improvements in civil-liberty equality along both dimensions.
 In considering overlapping gender and ethnic hierarchies, we find that when wars open up space for gains in gender equality, they also facilitate gains in equality for excluded ethnic groups.